-One of the most popular hybrid indeterminate tomato varieties around is the Better Boy tomato (Solanum lycopersicum 'Better Boy').
-These plants are extremely versatile and can be grown in most growing zones.
-The fruit of Better Boy tomato plants is characteristically juicy, crisp, and exploding with classic tomato taste.
+One of the most popular hybrid indeterminate tomato varieties is the Better Boy tomato (Solanum lycopersicum 'Better Boy').
+This tomato plant can be grown in most areas of the country.
+The Better Boy tomato is characteristically juicy, crisp, and exploding with classic tomato taste.
 They are perfect for any recipe that calls for tomatoes.

-The Better Boy variety of tomato yields large, one-pound fruits midseason in about 70 to 75 days.
-It is resistant to verticillium, fusarium wilt, and other diseases.
+The Better Boy variety of tomato yields large, one-pound fruits midseason in about 70 to 75 days after planting.
+It is resistant to verticillium wilt, fusarium wilt, and other diseases.
 Its dense foliage protects the fruit from too much sun exposure, preventing sunscald.
-This variety grows to be very large, so it is not fit for container growing.
+This variety grows quite large, so it is not suitable for container growing and requires staking or caging to keep it upright.

 |Botanical Name||Solanum lycopersicum ‘Better Boy’|